hanupratap/Puppy-adoption/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+### This is a puppy adoption application

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+### I am really proud of the gradient animation and parallax effect I was able to achieve with compose.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->